Snowflake: A Distributed Streaming Decoder: The Frugal Method

-Our alternative to the forward method differs from it in three ways: \begin{enumerate} \item $\mathbb T$ need only satisfy the following. \begin{cond} $\mathbb T$ is \emph{complete}, i.e.\ annihilates all defects, within the commit region. \end{cond} This is as opposed to being complete in \emph{all} of $W$. \item The decoder bitflips \emph{all} edges in $\mathbb T$, modifying $\mathbb S$ even in the buffer region during \cref{step:find_tentative}.
-This has no physical consequence for qubits as $\mathbb C$ is ultimately only tracked by classical electronics in the so-called Pauli frame \cite{Knill2005,Riesebos2017_quantum_bibstyle}. \item The computation associated with the buffer region is not forgotten but used as a starting point for, and further developed in, the next decoding cycle. \end{enumerate} As computation is never discarded, the power draw and thus heat generated by the device is minimised.
+As computation is never discarded, the power draw and thus heat generated by the device is minimised.
 This is vital for an on-chip, local decoder integrated with the qubits, as most qubit platforms demand low temperatures.
 Compared to the forward method for $c =b$, where 1 layer of computation is discarded per sheet of syndrome data, the power draw is halved.

-Ideally, each decoding cycle would complete faster than $c$ ancilla qubit measurement intervals.
-In practice, we can demand less from the decoder by introducing a buffer (in the conventional sense) between the newest measurement data and the top of $W$, in which case only \emph{an average} decoding cycle would need to complete faster than $c$ intervals.
-Any slower then the backlog of syndrome data grows indefinitely \cite[p~326]{Terhal2015}.
-We analyse this average for Snowflake in \cref{sec:runtime}.

-For the rest of the paper we set $c =1$, which we can do for free as computation is never discarded.
-In this case the method becomes local (provided the decoder itself is local) as, from the perspective of $W$, data shifts down by \emph{one layer} when $W$ is raised.
-The commit region is also one layer thick, so the part of $\mathbb C$ here can be offloaded from the bottom of $W$ locally.
+Given \cref{rem:frugal_method_discards}, for the rest of the paper we set $c =1$ in the frugal method.
+This has no effect on the decoding accuracy, but it means the method becomes local (provided the decoder itself is local) as, from the perspective of the decoding window, data shifts down by \emph{one layer} when $W$ is raised.
+The commit region $C$ is also one layer thick, so $\mathbb C \cap E_C$ can be offloaded from the bottom of the decoding window locally.
 Conceptually, this makes the method much more granular in nature.

+We note the frugal method is similar to another recently proposed stream decoding method called \emph{fusion}~\cite[\S IV]{Wu2023a}.
+Further, the special case of the frugal method with $c =1$ is very similar to a special case of fusion called \emph{round-wise fusion}~\cite[\S 6]{Wu2025_quantum_bibstyle}, in which the decoder updates its solution every time a new sheet of syndrome data arrives.
+Like the frugal method, fusion also avoids redundant computation, but does so by dividing the decoding graph into windows that do not overlap, then relying on the properties of MWPM to guarantee no loss in accuracy when combining solutions from neighbouring windows.
+Since fusion is designed specifically for use with MWPM, it is unclear if and how much accuracy is lost when used with UF.